 In addition to the Copland Festival, Andrew has served as Executive and Artistic Director of the Stamford International Music Festival in the UK from 2004-2010 where he programmed over forty chamber music works each season.
 Collaborating with faculty from the US, Holland, Spain, the UK and Japan, he oversaw a festival that became one of the leading festival's of its kind in the UK attracting an international student body of young artists from the US, Europe and Asia.

 Andrew is currently Executive Director of the Suzuki Music School of Westport and it's sister school the Suzuki Music School of Orange, one of the largest independent non-profit Suzuki schools of its kind in the US.
-He is vice-president and founder of the Suzuki Association of New England and now works as a consultant to music schools in the region.
+He is vice-president and founder of the Suzuki Association of New England and President of the Fairfield County String Teachers Association and Founder and Director of the Connecticut Guitar Festival.

 Andrew’s widely diverse interests as a performer, teacher and academic regularly come together in his roles as an artistic director.
 In addition to his work with the Stamford International Music Festival, the Copland Festival, the Rubicon Ensemble, the European Chamber Opera and London Musici he has run a variety of concert series: the “"Bach at the Brauer Museum"” music series at Valparaiso University, the Children’s "“Pillow Concert Series”" and “"Da Capo Visiting Artist Series"” at the Suzuki Music School of Westport.
 As an active session musician Andrew founded String Sessions Online, an online recording service for remote overdubbing, offering recorded strings for the commerical music industry.
 He has recorded for film, tv and gaming platforms on three continents.